Home / SMSFs / SMSF admin and compliance / What are the SMSF residency requirements?

-- What is the SMSF residency test?
+What are the SMSF residency requirements?

 Growing numbers of Australians spend time living overseas for work or in retirement.
 This has certainly been the case following the removal of COVID-19 travel restrictions.